OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-ADC-Expansion.md

 #### The Switch Option

-// reading a single channel and specifying the value of the switch:
+You can read a single channel and specify the value of the switch:

 ```
 adc-exp -s <switch value> <channel>
 ```

-// so for example, reading channel 3 when the switch is set to 0x49:
+So for example, reading channel 3 when the switch is set to 0x49:

 ```
 adc-exp -s 0x49 3